-Briefly, Implicit Relational Assessment Procedure (IRAP: Barnes-Holmes et al., 2006, 2010) is a reaction-time-based measure that has been used in over 150 publications (Hussey, 2023).
+Briefly, Implicit Relational Assessment Procedure (IRAP: Barnes-Holmes et al., 2006, 2010) is a reaction-time based measure that has been used in over 150 publications (Hussey, 2023).
 Typical implementations of the IRAP involve presenting “sample” words or images at the top of the screen and “target” words or images in the middle of the screen.
 Participants must respond with one of two response options that involve opposing relational terms, such as True/False or (more rarely) similar/different, which are assigned to a left vs. right response key on the keyboard.
 Participants complete pairs of blocks of trials, most commonly three pairs of blocks of ‘consistent’ vs. ‘inconsistent’ trials, with 24 trials per block.
 Each trial requires the participant to provide a specific response to advance to the next trial.
 The other incorrect response causes corrective feedback to be presented on screen, most commonly a red X. The required response swaps between blocks.
 For example, a disgust IRAP could employ disgusting vs. pleasant images as sample stimuli and positive vs. negative words as target stimuli.
 On the ‘consistent’ blocks, when presented with a disgusting image and the words “I feel sick”, the required response would be “True”.
 On ‘inconsistent’ blocks, the required response would instead be “False”.
 Participants are instructed and trained to maintain accuracy and speed criteria in practice blocks (e.g., median reaction time < 2000ms and percentage accuracy > 80%) before being presented with a fixed number of test blocks.
 Reaction time data from the test blocks are typically scored using a version of the Greenwald D metric developed for the Implicit Association Test (Greenwald et al., 2003; Hussey et al., 2015; although for issues with D and a more robust alterantive see De Schryver et al., 2018) to quantify the IRAP effect: the relative speed at which participants emit one pattern of relational responses relative to the other.
 This effect is sometimes used as a metric of (relational) implicit attitudes or beliefs and at other times is used in the study of the dynamics of relational responding.

-Vahey et al. (2015) meta-analysis concluded that the IRAP possesses good clinical criterion validity and that results “demonstrates the potential of the IRAP as a tool for clinical assessment” (p.
+Vahey et al. (2015) concluded that the IRAP possesses good clinical criterion validity and that results “demonstrates the potential of the IRAP as a tool for clinical assessment” (p.
 64).
-Based on a non-systematic review followed by a meta-analysis, those authors (a) provided an estimate of the association between IRAP effects and clinically relevant criterion variables, (b) reported that the IRAP compares favorably to other popular implicit measures, including the Implicit Association Test (Greenwald et al., 1998), and (c) used their meta-analyzed estimate of effect size to conduct power analyses and make sample size recommendations for future research using the IRAP.
-While there has been a subsequent debate about the degree to which the IRAP is or is not an “implicit” measure (Barnes-Holmes & Harte, 2022a; Hussey, 2022), and indeed what the term even means (Corneille & Hütter, 2020), these debates are secondary to the fact that the IRAP, and tasks like it, are claimed to be valid measures of individual differences based on sources of evidence such as Vahey et al. (2015).
+Based on a non-systematic review followed by a meta-analysis, the article (a) provided an estimate of the association between IRAP effects and clinically relevant criterion variables, (b) reported that the IRAP compares favorably to other popular implicit measures, including the Implicit Association Test (Greenwald et al., 1998), and (c) used the meta-analyzed estimate of effect size to conduct power analyses and make sample size recommendations for future research using the IRAP.
+While there has been a subsequent debate about the degree to which the IRAP is or is not an “implicit” measure (Barnes-Holmes & Harte, 2022a; Hussey, 2022), and indeed what the term implicit even means (Corneille & Hütter, 2020), these debates are secondary to the fact that the IRAP, and tasks like it, are claimed to be, and used as, valid measures of individual differences based on sources of evidence including Vahey et al. (2015).

 Rationale for verification